nucleic/kiwi/docs/source/use_cases/enaml.rst

 .. image:: enaml_hbox.svg

-Here we consider a container widget with three child widget.
+Here we consider a container widget with three child widgets.
 The outer black frame represents the limit of the container.
 The dashed frame represents the contents visible to children when defining their constraint.
 The container uses the margin definition to relate the outer left, top, width and height to their